AndreLaranjeira/BeTheHero/README.md

 * Database tables all have self-incrementing unsigned integers as ids and timestamp columns.
 * Added error responses to some of the corner cases of request usage.
 * Added a conditional to prevent two NGOs from obtaining the same passkey.

+#### Frontend
+* Translated website text from portuguese to english.
+* Used `.scss` for the stylesheets instead of the regular `.css`.
+* Refactored certain css classes to avoid code repetition.

 ## Licensing